George Soros: Central and Eastern Europe

 Anti-Soros sentiment graffiti in Resen, Macedonia, 2018.
 It reads: #Stop Soros #I will profit.

 In March 2017, six US senators sent a letter to then secretary of state Rex Tillerson asking that he look into several grants the State Department and the US Agency for International Development (USAID) have given to groups funded by "left-wing" Soros.
 In the same context, the conservative group Judicial Watch has filed a Freedom of Information Act (FOIA) lawsuit against the U.S. Department of State and USAID compelling them to release records regarding $5 million transferred from USAID to Soros's Open Society branch in Macedonia.
 The suit alleges that the money was deliberately used to destabilize the Macedonian government.
 The Open Society Foundation has said its activities in Macedonia were aimed at ethnic reconciliation with the Albanian minority and other forms of assistance since the collapse of Yugoslavia.

 In January 2017, the "Stop Operation Soros" (SOS) initiative was launched in Macedonia.
 SOS seeks to present "questions and answers about the way Soros operates worldwide" and invites citizens to contribute to the research.
 In a press conference held during the same month, Nenad Mircevski, one of the founders of the initiative, stated that SOS would work towards the "de-Soros-ization" of Macedonia.

+Hungary

+In 1984, he founded his first Open Society Institute in Hungary with a budget of $3 million.